Adult orthodontics differs from child orthodontics in many ways. It requires a precise treatment plan and special adjustments. It differs because:

 The use of auxilliares with Invisalign as intermaxillary elastics reduces the gap between the dental arches.
 Preoperative orthodontic preparation can also be performed using Invisalign invisible and aesthetic orthodontic technique.
 The surgeon will use intraoperative miniscrews to position the maxillae in the desired position.
 Preprosthetic orthodontics can also be performed using the Invisalign invisible and aesthetic orthodontic technique (see Pre-Prosthetic Orthodontics with Invisalign).

-- aesthetics because the treatment is done without "the rings" but with "aligners" ie invisible gutters.
+- aesthetics because the treatment is done without "the braces" but with "aligners" ie invisible appliances.

-- spacing of appointments: the patient is reviewed every 8 weeks and 4 pairs of invisible gutters are entrusted to him at each appointment.
+- spacing of appointments: the patient is reviewed every 8 weeks and 4 pairs of invisible aligners are entrusted to him at each appointment.

-- Respecting hygiene with the Invisalign technique because you have to remove the gutters to eat and brush your teeth.
+- Respecting hygiene with the Invisalign technique because you have to remove the aligners to eat and brush your teeth.

 - the absence of pain or very little pain in invisible and aesthetic Invisalign orthodontic technique.

-- the comfort of the Invisalign invisible and aesthetic orthodontic system (no wires or fasteners that hurt).
+- the comfort of the Invisalign invisible and aesthetic orthodontic system (no wires or braces that hurt).

 - Easy insertion and removal thanks to the new materials used for Invisalign aesthetic and invisible orthodontic technique.